- Entertainment and Media

 Tori Kelly is listed as a light lyric soprano with a vocal range of C#3 - A5 - B6.
-She has a very distinct voice, sounding raspy at times.
-Her strongest register is her middle as well as her head.
+She has a very distinct voice, sounding quite raspy at times.
+Her strongest register is her middle.
 Her chest register, though not very extensive, is strong and hardly breathy.
 Her falsettos are light in tone and very pleasing to the ears.
 Many critique her vocals because she utilizes her melismas quite frequently (meaning she sings multiple notes on one syllable).

 Studio songs: I Was Made For Loving You, Expensive, All In My Head, First Heartbreak, and Art Of Letting You Go.